vertica/vertica-containers/UDx-container/README.md

 To view `AggregateFunctions.sql` and other example library SQL files, see `/opt/vertica/sdk/examples`.

 For additional details about working with UDx libraries, see [User-Defined Extensions](https://www.vertica.com/docs/latest/HTML/Content/Authoring/ExtendingVertica/UsingUserDefinedExtensions.htm).

+## Using `run-dbadmin-shell-in-container.sh`

+Should the need arise to run dbadmin administrative functions such as `admintools` in the running Vertica container, we provide an additional command, `run-dbadmin-shell-in-container.sh`.

+`run-dbadmin-shell-in-container.sh` has the following arguments:

+ - `-d dir` -- specify the directory where `cid.txt` may be found
+ - `-h` -- print a help message
+ - `-n name` -- run in the container named `name`
+ - `-u N` -- use `N` (a UID as a number) for the dbadmin-id

+One must specify one of `-d directory` or `-n container-name`.
+Otherwise, arguments are optional.

+When invoked, it will give you a shell executing in the same container as your Vertica server, where you may run `admintools`, read the Vertica logfile, and any other dbadmin activities that may help you debug problems with your UDx.